 Backplanes.
 Backplanes are large, high-density circuit boards with design features such as tight tolerance finished hole sizes that require precise process controls.
-These products are commonly known as "motherboards" on which connectors are mounted to receive and interconnect other PCBs and can be found primarily in telecommunications applications.
+These products are commonly known as motherboards.
+On the motherboards, there are connectors which are mounted to receive and interconnect other PCBs and they can be found primarily in telecommunications applications.